dejmedus/auto-term/README.md

 #### Tips:

 - If an existing terminal of "name" cannot be found a new terminal will be created.
-- Any action included in `terminal.config.json` can be run with Auto Term: custom action, including default actions like open, close, restart, etc.
+- Any action included in `terminal.config.json` can be run with Auto Term: Action, including default actions like open, close, restart, etc.
 - Press `Ctrl+Shift+P` and type `Auto Term: Show usage guide` to view an overview of your `terminal.config.json` commands